Flu and COVID-19 Vaccination Clinics Update

 COVID-19 Vaccination – Eligibility

-Please note that the eligibility criteria for the COVID-19 vaccine has changed slightly this year.
-It will be offered to:
+Please note that the eligibility criteria for the COVID-19 vaccine has changed.

 - Residents in a care home for older adults